Healthy Homes Assessment Pakipaki

 Insulation Pakipaki

-Ceiling and underfloor insulation is mandatory to all rental houses as of July 1st, 2019.
-Property managers and landlords have to make sure that the insulation meets current standard.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space might need to be filled with or replaced.
+Insulation for underfloor and ceilings is mandatory in all rental homes since July 1, 2019.
+All landlords and property managers are required to make sure that the insulation meets this new standard.
+In some instances, existing ceiling insulation or insulation in the subfloor space may need to be filled with or replaced.

-A properly insulated home will help to control condensation and lower the chance of mould and dampness, and also makes more easy to the home to hold the heat.
+A house that is well-insulated will reduce the risk of condensation and lower the chance of dampness and mould, and will also make it easier to the house to retain the heat.

-The "R" refers to thermal resistance, and is a measure of how well the insulation resists heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" signifies thermal resistance, and is a gauge of how well the insulation resists heat flow.
+The more R-value is higher, the better the insulation.

 Check out the complete details of this Healthy Homes insulation standard.